-A consummate master of loose brushwork, as this late work testifies.
-Christ is shown seated in clouds above a landscape, his left hand on an orb, his right raised in blessing, as he gazes toward the viewer.
-The scampish cherubs—especially the one peeking out from beneath the blue cloak—and the illusionistic character of the composition are an homage of sorts to the work of the great sixteenth-century painter Correggio.
+The picture was painted in Venice for Count Francesco Gambara of Brescia.
+Fetti had moved to Venice from Mantua following a fight with a fellow painter.
+He was a master of loose brushwork, as this late work testifies.
+It shows Christ seated in clouds above a landscape, his left hand on an orb, his right raised in blessing, as he directs his gaze towards the viewer.
+The playful cherubs—especially the one peeking out beneath his blue cloak—and the illusionistic character of the composition are a sort of homage to the work of the great sixteenth-century painter Correggio.